Golf Putting Tutorial 101 – Stroke Fundamentals, Tips, Drills

 Zero rotation for the SBST putter is relative to keeping the face 90 degrees to the target line.
 Again, zero rotation for the SBST is nearly impossible but the straighter of a stroke you can acquire the easier it is to control your putter and keep on line.

-Golf professionals such as PGA Tour players have very minimal putter rotation.
-On the back stroke Tour Players open the face less than 6 degrees and on the follow through they close the face less than 6 degrees.
+Golf professionals, such as PGA Tour players, have very minimal putter face rotation which is ideal in the proper putting stroke.
+On the backswing Tour Players open the face less than 6 degrees and on the follow through they close the face less than 6 degrees.
 Their rotation is less than 1 degree as they are “Pros” at maintaining a square putter face.